Masures associated with split Kac-Moody groups over valued fields: Retractions centered at infinity and inseparable filters

-\begin{Remark} When $\I$ is associated with a Kac--Moody group $G$, Proposition~\ref{p_mas_th_iwa} corresponds to an Iwasawa decomposition of $G$ (when $\cV$ is a local face, using Lemma~\ref{l_frndly_prs}).
-However, in order to prove that $\I$ is a weak masure, we will use the Iwasawa decomposition of $G$ (Proposition~\ref{p_Iwa}): our proof that (OCO) is satisfied uses Theorem~\ref{t_G_x}, which uses the Iwasawa decomposition.
+\begin{Remark} When $\I$ is associated with a Kac--Moody group $G$, Proposition~\ref{p_mas_th_iwa} corresponds to an Iwasawa decomposition of $G$ (using Lemma~\ref{l_frndly_prs}).
+However, in order to prove that $\I$ is a weak masure, we will use the Iwasawa decomposition of $G$ (Proposition~\ref{p_Iwa}): our proof that ~\ref{a_oco} is satisfied uses Theorem~\ref{t_G_x}, which uses the Iwasawa decomposition.
 Therefore we do not get a fully building theoretic proof of the Iwasawa decomposition of $G$. \end{Remark}